Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods

-where the first equality holds from the definition of $ATT_{DID}$, the second equality plugs in potential outcomes for their observed counterparts and adds and subtracts $E[\Delta Y_t(0)|D=1]$, and the third equality holds by plugging in the interactive fixed effects model for untreated potential outcomes.
-Thus, in general, wrongly imposing the parallel trends assumption instead of the interactive fixed effects model for untreated potential outcomes will lead to estimators that do not converge to the true $ATT$.
-This bias is likely to be particularly severe in cases where $F_t$ is much different from 1 (i.e., the effect of $\lambda$ is changing substantially over time) as well as when $E[\lambda|D=1]$ is much different from $E[\lambda|D=0]$ (i.e., the mean of $\lambda$ is much different between the treated and untreated groups).
+where the first equality holds from the definition of $ATT^{DID}_{t^*}$, the second equality plugs in potential outcomes for their observed counterparts and adds and subtracts $\E[\Delta Y_{t^*}(0)|D=1]$, and the third equality holds by plugging in the interactive fixed effects model for untreated potential outcomes.
+Thus, in general, wrongly imposing the parallel trends assumption instead of the interactive fixed effects model for untreated potential outcomes will lead to estimators that do not converge to the true $ATT_{t^*}$.
+This bias is likely to be particularly severe in cases where $F_{t^*}$ is much different from $F_{t^*-1}$ (i.e., the effect of $\lambda$ is changing substantially over time) as well as when $\E[\lambda|D=1]$ is much different from $\E[\lambda|D=0]$ (i.e., the mean of $\lambda$ is much different between the treated and untreated groups).

 \paragraph{Models with individual-specific linear trends} \